The Great Spirit Circle Trail of Manitoulin island offers the best of Canada. Adventure, natural beauty, and deep, rich culture.

 Glamping on Manitoulin Island

 Accommodation choices for a visit to Manitoulin Island are plentiful.
 There are bed and breakfasts, motels, inns, and hotels.
-The island also has several campgrounds where you can pitch a tent or park an RV.
-It is even possible to stay in a teepee in one of the reserves!
+The island also has several Manitoulin Island campgrounds where you can pitch a tent or park an RV.
+It is even possible to stay in a teepee within one of the communities!
 So, can you guess which one we chose?
 The teepee of course!

 The Great Spirit Circle campsite has 4 teepees.
 All have access to power so we didn’t have any issues charging our devices.
 Up to four single beds can be accommodated in one teepee.
 Our configuration consisted of two single beds being joined together and the kids each had their own beds.
 There was also a basket in the teepee which had candles, bug spray, and a flashlight.
 A deer skin rug was laid out at the entrance and a much softer buffalo skin rug was in the middle of the room.
 There were two side tables that had candle burning lanterns.

 It was early in the season during our stay and we were the only guests!
 C and D had the run of the place.
 The Great Spirit Circle office closes down at night, so one of the staff of members, Miishiin (Michael), stayed overnight as well in case we needed any assistance.